roni-kreinin/turtlebot4_manual/electrical/rpi4.md

 # Raspberry Pi 4B

+The Raspberry Pi 4 is present on both the TurtleBot 4 and TurtleBot 4 Lite.
+On the TurtleBot 4 it can be found inside the shell, while on the Lite it is mounted in the Create® 3 cargo bay.

  The TurtleBot 4 connects the Raspberry Pi with the [User Interface Board](pcba.md) through a 40 pin connector and a USB 3.0 (Type B) cable.
 The USB 3.0 type cable enables communication to 4 USB-C ports on the UI board, while the ribbon cable passes the 40 GPIO pins of the Raspberry Pi through to the UI Board.

 <figure class="aligncenter">